 Philosophy of Care

-I enter into every therapeutic relationship with a confident belief that the individual who is seeking help to resolve personal and, often times, painful issues will leave therapy with improved critical and rational thinking skills, emotional strength and an increased feeling of well-being.
+I enter into every therapeutic relationship with a confident belief that the individual who is seeking help to resolve personal and painful issues will leave therapy with improved critical and rational thinking skills, emotional strength, and an increased feeling of well-being.
 This is a journey I take with the patient until they can continue the journey without me.
-My goal as a therapist is to get people out of therapy as soon as he or she feels confident to do so.
+My goal as a therapist is to get people out of therapy as soon as they feel confident to again resume life in a productive and satisfying way.
 I feel gratitude every time I see a smile replace sadness and fear.

-Although many different treatment methods and strategies can be used to attack various problematic psychological issues, often-times my primary focus is to confront head-on the patient’s destructive, stressful and unhealthy thinking patterns that directly and indirectly impact their emotional well-being and their relationships with others.
-The time-frame to defeat old thinking habits will depend on several different factors, including how long the patterns have existed and how willing the patient is to make changes.
+Although many different treatment methods and strategies can be used to attack various problematic psychological issues, my primary focus is to confront head-on the patient’s destructive, stressful and unhealthy thinking patterns that directly and indirectly impact their emotional well-being and their relationships with others.
+The time-frame to defeat old thinking habits will depend on several different factors primarily: the length of time the patterns have existed and the desire, willingness, and drive of the patient to improve their life.
 It is my job to convince the patient that the changes will be beneficial and to clearly show the patient exactly how to make the changes happen.
+I am passionate about this work.

 Education and Licensure